-Many graduates of the fully online Master of Archives & Records Administration (MARA) program at the San José State University (SJSU) School of Information (iSchool) have dynamic, exciting stories to share with the community as they put their MARA degree to work.
+Many graduates of the fully online Master of Archives and Records Administration program have dynamic, exciting stories to share with the community as they put their MARA degree to work.
 These graduates are information archives and records professionals working in fruitful careers and environments that span the entire information spectrum.
 From county records departments to museums and beyond, MARA graduates are working in truly diverse and exciting settings.

-To learn more about life after the MARA degree, check out the community profiles and alumni career spotlights, which provide glimpses into alumni workplaces.
-Visit the dedicated MARA blog as well, where you’ll find more profiles highlighting students and alumni.
-If you’re a graduate of the School of Information at San José State University, please create your alumni career spotlight and share your news!
+To learn more about life after the MARA degree, visit the dedicated MARA blog, where you’ll find more profiles highlighting students and alumni.
+If you’re a graduate of the MARA program, please create your alumni career spotlight and share your news!